 The music of the movie has also been thoughtfully composed and intelligently weaved into the scenes.
 It is able to generate the emotion the director wants you to experience.
 From being awestruck at seeing a huge wave, to becoming emotional at the story of a surfing star, the music holds it all together.

 It is amazing how the entire history of the sport has been so remarkably summarized in a two-hour movie.
 It does pass the emotion on.
 Those who surf or have an interest in the sport will absolutely love it.
 Those who don’t will also find themselves connecting to the contagious enthusiasm of the various personalities who talk in the movie.
 Even the tone of the movie is hard to escape.
 You can watch the movie for just the waves and to see what passion looks and feels like.
-To keep up to date with the latest movie and television entertainment check out this website.
+To keep up to date with the latest movie and TV entertainment check out this website.